SSL-DTM/semantic_segmentation/README.md

 - `conda env create -f environment.yml`

 This should create an environment called `ikg`.
-Activate the environment to train/test a model on your own dataset:
+Activate the environment and install the package locally to train/test a model on your own dataset:

 - `conda activate ikg`
+- `pip install -e .`

 To train a model using 4 GPUS, run:
 - `python -m torch.distributed.launch --nproc_per_node=4 tools/train.py --cfg configs/hrnet_config.yaml`